Introduction

 Culture is how we come together — both in the past and present — and artists and creatives have always been central to culture making.
 Now, more than ever, we need culture makers to help us all develop the empathy, awareness, and solidarity to resist polarization and take collective action to build a strong multiracial democracy and advance racial justice.

-That is why we are launching the Cultural Week of Action on Race and Democracy.
+That is why we launched the Cultural Week of Action on Race and Democracy.

 Through arts, culture, and creativity, the Cultural Week of Action on Race and Democracy will spark conversations that touch on history, how it shapes our present, and how everyday people are organizing to build an equitable and racially just future.
 These events will also inspire action that community members can take together to create a truly, just, multiracial democracy — starting in their own neighborhoods.